Skip to content

 # ---------

-# Target maximum memory usage per MPI task, not a hard limit.
+# Target maximum memory usage per task, not a hard limit.
 Astropy convertable or float in GiB.

 memory_per_task = '4 GiB'

-# Maximum number of sky ms to compute per MPI task.
+# Maximum number of sky ms to compute per task.
 If unbounded integration cache size can blow up

 max_absms_per_chunk = 128